HernanMorel/nextjs-blogpage/README.md

 ## Getting Started

 This is a blogpage that is created with the initial Next JS package.
-I used Strapi Cms along with Heroku, and vercel.
+I used Strapi CMS along with Heroku, and vercel.